charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 	- Easy to scale -
 		- because of the seperation of purposes, it is easier to think separately about your application and "chunk" a task or functionality that needs to expand without having to consider a larger context of logic that is intertwinded with the part that needs scaling.
 		- expanding on the previous point - its easier to think of a focus component in a vacuum, or isolated and focus on its contribution or goal for scaling and not so much on other components that are interacting with it.
+	- Easy to Understand-
+		- because of the separation of concerns it should be easier to understand what each component does
 #### Handling responses
 - example of methods you might use in controllers:
 	- `res.send()` - this is flexible and will set the `Content-Type` header based onthe data you pass it